gfranzini/digEds_cat/CONTRIBUTING.md

 #### Account of textual variance
 * `0`: No account of textual variance is given.
 The digital edition is a reproduction of a given print edition without any account of variants.
-* `0.5`: The digital edition is a reproduction of a given print scholarly edition and reproduces the selected textual variants extant in the apparatus criticus of that edition, or: the edition does not follow a digital paradigm, in that the variants are not automatically computable the way they are encoded.
+* `0.5`: The digital edition is a reproduction of a given print scholarly edition and reproduces the selected textual variants extant in the apparatus criticus of that edition; or the edition does not follow a digital paradigm, in that the variants are not automatically computable the way they are encoded.
 * `1`: This edition is “based on full-text transcription of original texts into electronic form” (vd.
 Proposition 2 in [this article](http://www.tei-c.org/About/Archive_new/ETE/Preview/robinson.xml) by P. Robinson).

 #### Value of witnesses